 Brett is a graduate of The Ohio State University.
 He resides in Livingston, NJ with his wife, Paula, daughter, Ella, and son, Henry.

-Mitch is a managing partner of Recycling Management Resources, LLC and RMR Holdings, LLC.
+Mitch is a managing partner of Recycling Management Resources.
 Mitch has over twenty five years of plant based recycling operations experience.
 As a founding member of RMR, Mitch has provided operational guidance to RMR as the company has experienced rapid growth.

-RMR was established in 2008 with the startup of the first plant and the current status includes eight plants and a logistics company.
+RMR was established in 2008 with the startup of the first plant and it has grown significantly over the years, including the addition of Green Logistics.
 Prior to founding RMR, Mitch served as General Manager and Regional Manager for Caraustar Industries in their Recovered Fiber Group.
 Mitch has current responsibilities of providing guidance to RMR and RMR Holdings business group managers.

 Justin first joined RMR in 2018 as the manager of the Delaware plant that RMR acquired from National Paper Recycling.
 He currently oversees the RMR plants in Barrington, NJ, Wilmington, DE and Richmond, VA.
 Justin was integral in handling the successful relocations of the plants now operating in Wilmington and Barrington.